waterholeforum/docs/extending.md

 In Laravel, all of the application bootstrapping – the registration of bindings, event listeners, middleware, routes – takes place in [service providers](https://laravel.com/docs/10.x/providers).
 This is also the place where you can put code to extend Waterhole.

-If you're building customizations specific to your community, then you can simply add code to your project's service providers, found in `app/Providers`.
+If you're building customizations specific to your community, then you can add code to your project's service providers, found in `app/Providers`.

 If, on the other hand, you want to reuse, distribute, or sell your features, you can [make an extension](./distribution.md).
 The premise is the same though – the starting point is your extension's service providers.